Ron123456/FlightSimulator/README.md

 # FlightSimulator

 Flight Simulator is a C++ program that interpeters a file with commands to [FlightGear](https://www.flightgear.org/) program and executing them.
-This Our project for the second year.
+This is our project for the second year of university.
 Link to Github project: https://github.com/Ron123456/FlightSimulator
 Creaters : Amit Nir & Ron Sherman
 ## Installation